nervosys/AutonomySim/docs/unreal_upgrading.md

 ## FAQ

-### I have an Unreal project that is older than 4.16.
+### I have an `Unreal` project that is older than 4.16.
 How do I upgrade it?

-#### Option 1: Just Recreate Project
+#### Option 1: Recreate the Project

 If your project doesn't have any code or assets other than environment you downloaded then you can also simply [recreate the project in Unreal 4.27 Editor](unreal_custenv.md) and then copy Plugins folder from `AutonomySim/Unreal/Plugins`.

-#### Option 2: Modify Few Files
+#### Option 2: Modify the Files

 Unreal versions newer than Unreal 4.15 has breaking changes.
 So you need to modify your *.Build.cs and *.Target.cs which you can find in the `Source` folder of your Unreal project.
 So what are those changes?
 Below is the gist of it but you should really refer to [Unreal's official 4.16 transition post](https://forums.unrealengine.com/showthread.php?145757-C-4-16-Transition-Guide).

-##### In your project's *.Target.cs
+##### Update the project `*.Target.cs` file

 1. Change the contructor from, `public MyProjectTarget(TargetInfo Target)` to `public MyProjectTarget(TargetInfo Target) : base(Target)`

 2. Remove `SetupBinaries` method if you have one and instead add following line in contructor above: `ExtraModuleNames.AddRange(new string[] { "MyProject" });`

-##### In your project's *.Build.cs
+##### Update the project `*.Build.cs` file

 Change the constructor from `public MyProject(TargetInfo Target)` to `public MyProject(ReadOnlyTargetRules Target) : base(Target)`.

-##### And finally...
+##### Last

 Follow above steps to continue the upgrade.
 The warning box might show only "Open Copy" button.
 Don't click that.
 Instead, click on More Options which will reveal more buttons.
+Choose `Convert-In-Place option`.

+!!! caution
-Choose `Convert-In-Place option`. *Caution:* Always keep backup of your project first!
+    Always keep backup of your project first!
 If you don't have anything nasty, in place conversion should go through and you are now on the new version of Unreal.